-Bidding documents shall state clearly whether firm prices are required or adjustment of bid prices is acceptable.
+(1) Bidding documents shall state clearly whether firm prices are required or adjustment of bid prices is acceptable.
 In appropriate cases, provision will be made for adjustment (upwards or downwards) of the contract price, should changes occur in the prices of major cost components of the contract, such as labor or important materials.
-Specific formulae for price adjustment shall be clearly stated in the bidding documents in order that the same provisions may apply to all bids.
-A ceiling on price adjustment shall be included in contracts for the supply of goods, but it is not usual to include such a ceiling in contracts for civil works.
+(2) Specific formulae for price adjustment shall be clearly stated in the bidding documents in order that the same provisions may apply to all bids.
+A ceiling on price adjustment shall be included in contracts for the supply of goods, but it is not usual to include such a ceiling in contracts for works.
 There should normally be no price adjustment provision for goods to be delivered within one year.

-- It is generally recommended to apply price adjustment provisions in works contracts which extend beyond one year. - 2.
-As evaluation is difficult when some bidders submit bid prices with adjustment, while others submit fixed (firm) bid prices in the same bid, it is crucial to have a single bidding method ((i) bidding at a fixed price or (ii) bidding at a base-price with adjustment) in order to avoid such difficulty as much as possible. - When a prospective bidder submits a bid with adjustment, even though bidding at a fixed-price is requested, that bidder may be treated as (i) disqualified or (ii) not disqualified by permitting clarification.
-However, the latter (case (ii)) should not be allowed, in principle, because other bidders' prices have already been opened and this case may be regarded as a substantial price change after the bid submission.
+- 1. Paragraph (2): - (01) It is generally recommended that price adjustment provisions be necessary for works contracts which extend beyond one year, and that such provisions be included even for works contracts which is less than one year, if fluctuation of prices is expected within a relatively short time period. - (02) In the case of works, the base cost indices or prices should be those bases prevailing on the day 28 days prior to the closing date for submission of bids. - 2.
+As evaluation is difficult when some bidders submit bid prices with adjustment, while others submit fixed (firm) bid prices in the same bid, it is crucial to have a single bidding method ((01) bidding at a fixed price or (02) bidding at a base-price with adjustment) in order to avoid such difficulty as much as possible. - When a prospective bidder submits a bid with adjustment, even though bidding at a fixed-price is requested, the bidder concerned may be treated as a) disqualified or b) not disqualified by permitting clarification.
+However, the latter (case b)) should not be allowed, in principle, because other bidders' prices have already been opened and this case may be regarded as a substantial price change after the bid submission.
 Also, it is necessary that bidding documents state clearly that a bid price with adjustment disqualifies the bidder.